 Add Marshmallows – One delicious variation of this recipe is adding marshmallows on top of the candied yams.
 To do this, cover the yams with about 4 cups of marshmallows during the last 5 minutes of baking.
 Return them back into the oven until the marshmallows have partially melted and are a golden brown color.
 If you’re making these ahead of time, don’t add the marshmallows until you reheat them before serving.

 Extra Flavors – If you want to add a little variety to this classic candied yam recipe, try adding a little nutmeg to the sauce.
 Chopped walnuts or pecans are also a great addition to this recipe.

 Can I Make These In Advance – If you’re trying to free up some oven space on the big day, these candied yams can be cooked in advance.
 Be sure to warm them up thoroughly before serving so that the sauce is nice and smooth.

 - Easiest Potato Salad Recipe

-These candied yams are so sweet and buttery, with the perfect soft texture, and they taste totally amazing.
+These homemade candied yams are so sweet and buttery, with the perfect soft texture, and they taste totally amazing.
 They’re the perfect addition to your Thanksgiving table!
 Leave us a comment below and let us know how much you loved this classic side dish.